 “I aim to view my life as cinematic, as material to be manipulated, to see reality as both subjective and malleable.
 Hoping to capture and form reality into a work that is unsettling and encourages discussion of an audiences own ethics and intimacy”

 Samira Elagoz (1989, Helsinki) is a Finnish/Egyptian artist currently based in Amsterdam.
 She graduated in choreography from the Amsterdam University of the Arts in the spring of 2016.
+She has toured with both of her graduation works in various international film and performance festivals.

 The last three years Elagoz has meticulously explored the possibilities of intimate encounters with strangers through screens, lenses and cyberspace.
-She has used various internet platforms like Craigslist and Chatroulette to find everyday normal co-stars for her works.
+She has used various Internet platforms like Craigslist and Chatroulette to find everyday normal co-stars for her works.

 Educated in performative arts, she incorporates aspects of this medium with that of video and film, creating her own unique brand of “docu-fiction”.
 She enjoys hopping between contexts, and therefore aims to create work than can be presented in film, performance and visual art contexts.